Going Beyond Reading, Writing, and Arithmetic

 Much of the creativity and work by students can be seen during our Spring and Christmas programs.

-The weekly classes focus on appropriate lessons for each class level, with an equal amount of art history, art technique and seasonal craft.
+Art classes focus on appropriate lessons for each class level, with an equal amount of art history, art technique, and seasonal craft.

-All classes have formal Physical Education classes twice a week. taught by parent Lynsey Serpa.
-Most students participate in intramural activities during school recess.
-We encourage all of our students to be active, both in school and at home.
+All classes have PE twice a week.
+In 2018 we started using a new "SPARK" PE curriculum.
+We encourage all of our students to be active in school and at home.

-Our technology instructor, alumni-parent Lori Kraemer, uses the curriculum by Structured Learning.
+Our technology curriculum is by Structured Learning.
 Students learn technology that promotes literacy, critical thinking, problem-solving, and decision-making through the age/grade appropriate curriculum.
 By the end of 5th/6th grade, students have mastered keyboarding (30 wpm), software programs like Excel, Microsoft Word, PowerPoint, and Publisher, and computer basics such as hardware, Windows, computer etiquette, internet, blogging, and Google Earth.